Radio Caroline: Restricted service licences

 Radio Caroline was off the air for most of the 1990s, except for occasional low-power broadcasts of one month.
-Some of these 28-day Restricted Service Licence (RSL) broadcasts took place from the Ross Revenge during the 1990s, with the ship anchored off Clacton, in London's Canary Wharf, Southend Pier and off the Isle of Sheppey in Kent.
+Some of these 28-day Restricted Service Licence (RSL) broadcasts took place from the Ross Revenge during the 1990s, with the ship anchored in Dover after her recovery from the Goodwin Sands in 1992, and then off Clacton, in London's Canary Wharf, Southend Pier and off the Isle of Sheppey in Kent.

+Following the Goodwins Sands grounding the station carried out two RSL broadcasts in 1992 from the port of Dover.
+The first commemorating it's 28th Anniversary, the second targeted the Medway towns.
+Caroline DJ Tony Kirk held these first ever licenses on behalf of the station.
+Tony also secured the ‘Radio Caroline’ name through the UK Patent Office against strong opposition.

 At one minute past midnight on 1 October 2001, Caroline returned on 1503 kHz from the LV (Light Vessel) 18 in Harwich harbour.
 This two-day broadcast featured Phil Mitchell, Paul Dennis, Colin Lamb, John Patrick, Barry James, Steve Cisco and Clive Boutell.
 The LV 18 was later used by the BBC for Pirate BBC Essex broadcasts.

 Another RSL broadcast ran from 7 August until 3 September 2004, with the ship moored at the cruise liner terminal jetty at Tilbury in Essex.
 It commemorated the 40th anniversary of Radio Caroline and promoted the station's legal internet and satellite programmes.
 The medium wave frequency was 235 metres (1278 kHz) and programmes were sent through ISDN landline to Maidstone and via the internet and broadcast on satellite.
 The supermarket chain Asda and English Heritage were among the backers.

 The station has subsequently broadcast on 531 kHz AM from the Ross Revenge during some bank holiday weekends, beginning on 28–31 August 2009 and also within a few days of the 50th anniversary of the ship's first voyage.